milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 * N0.HOG0000492
 * N0.HOG0001030

 This proliferation is unsurprising (expected even?), especially in insects ([source](https://link.springer.com/article/10.1186/1471-2164-14-174), *T. castaneum* already has more duplications in the CYP superfamily than *B. mori* or *D. melanogaster*).
 Also detoxification, yes, but they also talk about it in relation to larval development and egg maturation.
-Some subfamilies (not found as significant here) have also been linked to insecticide resistance in *T. castaneum*
+Some subfamilies (existing but not found as significant here) have also been linked to insecticide resistance in *T. castaneum*.
+Cytochrome P450 according to [this paper](https://link.springer.com/article/10.1186/1471-2164-14-174#Sec2) is also important in mitochondria, but Gene Group 33, which is mitochondrial translation shows no interesting dynamics.

 <p>
 <img src="Gene_Group_1_detoxofication_GF_sizes.svg" alt="Gene group 1" width=45%>